OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/firebase/intro.md

 A Firebase Plugin requires that you supply configuration files in the app file resources.
 The mobile apps commonly have different identifiers in different environments, so you need to generate target directories for each environment.

-To get the target directory, concatenate the **app identifier** and **.fierbase**.
+To get the target directory, concatenate the **app identifier** and **.firebase**.
 Here are examples for three environments with different app identifiers.

 | Environment | App identifier | Target directory |
 | - | - | - |